EnterpriseDB/tpa/INSTALL.md

 Help
 ----
-Write to Abhijit, Gülçin, Haroon, or Nikhils for help with Ansible.
+Write to Abhijit for help with Ansible.